delnatan/pyvistra/README.md

 ### Interactive IPython Usage

-`impy` can be used interactively in IPython or Jupyter notebooks.
+`pyvistra` can be used interactively in IPython or Jupyter notebooks.
 First, enable Qt event loop integration:

 ```python
 # In IPython, enable Qt event loop integration